- Direct Services

-Each year MHA holds a local walk campaign to increase awareness of mental illness and to recognize all persons that have been touched by mental illness in our community.
+Each year MHAFF holds a local walk campaign to increase awareness of mental illness and to recognize all persons that have been touched by mental illness in our community.
 This event is called “Walk the Walk”.
 Folks from all walks of life take part and include those with mental illnesses, family members, mental health professionals, public officials and supporters of the mental health cause.

 Over 300 participants, representing many agencies, organizations and programs, from Franklin County and all across Central Pennsylvania attended attend each year’s event.
 The Walk reaches many people with news coverage provided by the print media.

 The walk takes place in the Borough of Chambersburg.
 There is a program with several speakers, the reading of the mental health month proclamation and a kick-off ceremony.
 Each walker is given a commemorative T-shirt to wear during the walk and throughout the year thereafter.
 Walkers are given refreshments along the route and enjoy dinner and entertainment at its completion.

 MHAFF holds wellness conferences each year in both Franklin & Fulton counties.
 Hundreds of topics have been presented by local, regional and nationally known speakers.
 Contact MHAFF for more information if you would like to attend or be considered to present.

 Suicide Prevention Coalition of Franklin County

 The Suicide Prevention Coalition of Franklin County focus’s on Data collection and prevention activities.

 - Data Collection: Disparate sources of data within the county are analyzed to determine the appropriate level of services needed to address suicide in our community.

 - Prevention Activities: MHA provides training on two intervention techniques: